sibskull/synaptiks/README.rst

 ============

-synaptiks is implemented in Python_ atop of PyQt4_ and PyKDE4_ and requires the following native libraries:
+synaptiks is implemented in Python_ atop of PyQt4_ and PyKDE4_ and requires the following native libraries and tools:

 - Python_ (at least 2.6, Python 3 is *not* supported)
 - PyQt4_ (at least 4.8, 4.7 should work too, but is untested)
 - PyKDE4_ (at least 4.5)
 - libXi (at least 1.4, earlier releases are untested)
+- gettext_ (only required during installation to compile the translations, can be removed after successful installation)

-These libraries must be installed through the package manager of your distribution before installing synaptiks.
+These libraries and tools must be installed through the package manager of your distribution before installing synaptiks.

 Moreover some additional Python modules are required: